Download Where the Forest Meets the Stars edition by Glendy Vanderah Literature Fiction eBooks

 Highly recommended.

-• I downloaded this book this afternoon as a First Look.
+Please note that this is my First Reads selection for FEB 2019. - I downloaded this book this afternoon as a First Look.
 I finished it a half hour ago.
 The characters were achingly real, the dialogue authentic, the emotions raw, and the plot had just the right twist to remain plausible with the rest of the story.
 Brilliant first novel!
 My only regret is that it wasn't a little longer- can't wait for a sequel to revisit these characters!

-• As far as free books go, I thought this one was pretty ok.
+- As far as free books go, I thought this one was pretty ok.
 The pacing was good as the writing flowed well.
 I was a little bored by how often i had to read about what time the characters woke up and what they had for dinner but I'm sure there are readers who like those details.
 The biggest hangup i had about this book was how unlikable the main character was.
 She was written as a step above everybody else in her knowledge and experiences but only because everybody else was written as ridiculous human parodies.
 The cops were bad at their jobs, the social worker was bad at her job, rural people were so dumb that they couldn't possibly have read Shakespeare or identify a cardinal as anything other than a red bird.

-• I downloaded it, read a couple of chapters and deleted it off my kindle.
+It's a shame because this book had a lot going for it too, but that removed simplistic view of the world made it hard to take seriously. - I downloaded it, read a couple of chapters and deleted it off my kindle.
 This is typically the kind of book that I like but the whole beginning of this was so ridiculous that I couldn't even stand it.
 She meets this kid who within in the first five minutes basically says I'm an alien and that she heard cheese is good.
 Seriously .... awful writing.... moving on

-• Where the Forest Meets the Stars is a unique and mostly unpredictable story about a random connection between a little girl and a lonely woman.
+- Where the Forest Meets the Stars is a unique and mostly unpredictable story about a random connection between a little girl and a lonely woman.
 The story is captivating and flows in an authentic way as their lives get more entwined.
 I was impressed to see this is a debut novel.
 I read it over a twelve hour period and when I had to put the book down, I couldn't quit thinking about it.
 The ending was a little drawn out as the storylines are pulled all together, and there is a subplot with a secondary character's family backstory that seemed unnecessary.
 These were tiny bumps in a well told story.
 If you like stories where you can root for the characters and watch them overcome pain from their past, this one's for you!

-• I devoured this delectable treat in one day!
+- I devoured this delectable treat in one day!
 Could not, would not put it down!
 It takes skill to tell Ursa’s story so believably.